booyasatoshi/csp_generator/README.md

 ## Features

+- Added multithreading in v 1.1 so it runs much faster
+- Fixed the malformed nonce creation for nonce policies
 - Fetches and scans the provided URL for JavaScript and CSS assets.
 - Computes SHA-256 hashes of the identified assets.
 - Generates a CSP policy with or without a nonce.